thenumbernine/Tensor/README.md

 - `::ExpandAllIndexes<>` = Produce a type with all storage replaced with expanded storage.
 	Expanded storage being a `_vec`-of-`_vec`-of...-`_vec`'s with nesting equal to the desired tensor rank.
 	Equivalent to `T::ExpandIthIndex<0>::...::ExpandIthIndex<T::rank-1>`.
 Also equivalent to an equivalent tensor with no storage optimizations, i.e. `_tensori<Scalar, dim1, ..., dimN>`.
 - `::RemoveIthIndex<i>` = Removes the i'th index.
 First expands the storage at that index, so that any rank-2's will turn into `_vec`s.
+Then removes it.
 - `::RemoveIndex<i1, i2, ...>` = Removes all the indexes, `i1` ..., from the tensor.

 ### Template Helpers (subject to change)